A recent note (January 30) from UBS's Arthur Cashin:

 RECIPE ROUND-UP

-With Easter fast approaching "I Could Write a Sonnet" about Simnel Cake an Easter favourite in Britain.
+Any time Easter is on its way "I Could Write a Sonnet" about Simnel Cake an Easter favourite in Britain.
 Spend "Salmon-chanted Evening" with Salmon in Shrimp Sauce

 "The Science of the Lamb" is applied in my recipe for Shepherd's Pie